 What is the legacy of James “Buster” Douglas’ astonishing knockout of Mike Tyson?
-Perhaps an impossible question to answer, though we’ve had almost three decades to digest its effects.
-To me, ‘legacy’ implies something tangible, like a custom that’s survived into subsequent generations, but the legacy of Douglas vs Tyson, the greatest upset in boxing history, feels more abstract.
+Perhaps an impossible question to answer, though we’ve had more than three decades to digest its effects.
+To me, ‘legacy’ implies something tangible, a custom that’s survived into subsequent generations, but the legacy of Douglas vs Tyson, the greatest upset in boxing history, feels more abstract.
 More fascinating than even the result was how, despite the truth it revealed about Tyson’s fallibility, it did little to dissuade boxing fans from reveling in the myth of “Iron Mike.”
 It’s often said that Tyson’s mystique evaporated that day, but this is clearly untrue.
 That idea is a myth about a myth.
 In spite of the loss, fans never wanted to stop believing in Mike Tyson, and this may be the fight’s true legacy.

 In the years following the night when Buster Douglas sent Mike Tyson sprawling on the canvas to grope for his mouthpiece, both men endured their share of problems.
 Douglas became an afterthought when he was knocked out by Evander Holyfield in his next match.
 He then retired to Florida where his weight ballooned dangerously and he ended up in a diabetic coma.
 Meanwhile, Mike fought four more times and then was convicted of rape almost two years from the day he was routed in the Tokyo Dome.